Lectures on Supersingular K3 Surfaces and the Crystalline Torelli Theorem: Unirational K3 Surfaces

 \subsection{Unirationality of moduli spaces}

-It follows from Theorem \ref{thm: explicit coordinates} (but see also Theorem \ref{thm: moduli fibration}), that the moduli space of $N$-rigidified K3-crystals ${\cal M}_N$ is rational.
-Thus, also the moduli space ${\cal P}_N$ of $N$-rigidified K3-crystals together with ample cones is in some sense rational (this space is neither separated nor of finite type, but obtained by glueing open pieces of ${\cal M}_N$).
+It follows from Theorem \ref{thm: explicit coordinates} (see \cite[Proposition 4.10]{Ogus} for details), as well as Theorem \ref{thm: moduli fibration}, that the moduli space of $N$-rigidified K3-crystals ${\cal M}_N$ is unirational.
+Thus, also the moduli space ${\cal P}_N$ of $N$-rigidified K3-crystals together with ample cones is in some sense unirational (this space is neither separated nor of finite type, but obtained by glueing open pieces of ${\cal M}_N$).
 Moduli spaces of polarized K3 surfaces are much better behaved, see Theorem \ref{thm: moduli spaces are nice}.
 In fact, constructing families of supersingular K3 surfaces using the formal Brauer group (similar to the moving torsor construction above, but more general), the supersingular loci inside moduli spaces of polarized K3 surfaces are rationally connected - this is a forthcoming result of Lieblich, see \cite[Section 9]{Lieblich overview} for announcements of some of these results.